TylerYep/workshop/docs/design.md

 - Remove all unnecessary casts to `float()` and trailing zero e.g. `1.0` in numbers.
 - Never use `randint`.
 Alwasy use `randrange`.
 - Never use `@classmethod` (exceptions: ...)
 - Use f-strings always.
-Only use format strings
+Only use format strings when you want to insert messages later.
 - Never use `default=True/False` with argparse's `store_true`/`store_false` (defaults to False and True respctively).
+- Prefer `pathlib` over the `os` module for all file navigation purposes.

-- Name functions to include their algorithm name but also the purpose:
+- Name functions to include their algorithm name but also its purpose:

 1. The best option - name includes classic algorithm name, as well as purpose.
    ```